 This prospectus contains forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from those anticipated in our forward-looking statements for many reasons, including the risks described in "Risk Factors" and elsewhere in this prospectus.
 The accompanying historical combined financial data of our predecessor does not represent the financial position, results of operations and cash flows of one legal entity, but rather a combination of entities under common control that have been "carved out" from iStar's consolidated financial statements.
-The historical financial position, results of operations and cash flows, as reflected in the accompanying combined financial statements of our predecessor and related notes, are subject to management's evaluation and interpretation of business conditions, changing capital market conditions and other factors that could affect the ongoing viability of our properties.
+The historical financial position, results of operations and cash flows, as reflected in the accompanying historical combined financial statements of our predecessor and related notes, are subject to management's evaluation and interpretation of business conditions, changing capital market conditions and other factors that could affect the ongoing viability of our properties.
 You should read the following discussion together with "Forward-Looking Statements" and the combined financial statements and unaudited pro forma financial statements and, in each case, the related notes included elsewhere in this prospectus.

 Upon completion of this offering, the concurrent iStar placement and the formation transactions, the historical operations of our predecessor will be combined with our company.
-The following discussion and analysis should be read in conjunction with "Selected Historical Combined and Unaudited Pro Forma Financial and Other Data," the audited combined financial statements as of December 31, 2015 and 2014 and for the years ended December 31, 2015 and 2014 and the notes related thereto, the unaudited combined financial statements as of September 30, 2016 and for the nine months ended September 30, 2016 and 2015 and the unaudited pro forma financial statements appearing elsewhere in this prospectus.
-Since our formation, we have not had any corporate activity.
-Accordingly, we believe a discussion of our results of operations would not be meaningful, and, in lieu thereof, this Management's Discussion and Analysis of Financial Condition and Results of Operations therefore discusses the historical operations of our predecessor.
+The following discussion and analysis should be read in conjunction with "Selected Historical Combined and Unaudited Pro Forma Financial and Other Data," the audited combined financial statements as of December 31, 2016 and 2015 and for the years ended December 31, 2016 and 2015, the unaudited combined financial statements as of March 31, 2017 and for the three months ended March 31, 2017 and 2016 and the unaudited pro forma financial statements as of March 31, 2017 and for the year ended December 31, 2016 and the three months ended March 31, 2017 and, in each case, the notes related thereto appearing elsewhere in this prospectus.
+Since our formation and through March 31, 2017, we had no material corporate activity except through our predecessor.
+Accordingly, we believe a discussion of our results of operations for such period would not be meaningful, and, in lieu thereof, this Management's Discussion and Analysis of Financial Condition and Results of Operations therefore discusses the historical operations of our predecessor.

-Unless the context otherwise requires or indicates, references in this section to "we," "our" and "us" refer to (i) our company and its consolidated subsidiaries (including our operating partnership) after giving effect to this offering and the formation transactions and (ii) our predecessor before giving effect to this offering, the concurrent iStar placement and the formation transactions.
+Unless the context otherwise requires or indicates, references in this section to "we," "our" and "us" refer to (i) our company and its consolidated subsidiaries (including our operating partnership) after giving effect to the formation transactions and (ii) our predecessor before giving effect to the formation transactions.